andrienko/js_cli/README.md

 Plans for future
 ---

- - command history
- - blinking cursor
- - colorized output
  - unknown command processing functions
- - suggest functions
+ - suggest functions (for extensions)
+ - Console inside content mode
+ - add allowed (browser-allowed) keys handeling (F-keys etc, like F5 should work normally)
+ - locks (for input into a function, etc) (input loops too, maybe.
+All the input goes to function when locked.
+   Exit using Ctrl+C.)

+Also, alongside

- - PgUp/PgDn
+ - fake file system
  - parameter parsing (add ="value" and --parameter, -parameter, /parameter), non-breaking "not breaked"
- - Console inside content mode
  - copypaste using clippy
- - extended suggests (c will become cl if there are clear and cls)
- - fake file system
- - add allowed keys handeling (F-keys etc)
- - locks (for input into a function, etc)